 - Check the gutters and drains: clean and repair the drains and gutters, remove all leaves and debris to ensure them will be no overflow causing water damage to the walls and roof.
 This will save you a lot of money on repairs.

 - Seal off any cracks or gaps: Any gaps or cracks, especially around the windows, should be sealed off.
 This helps in keeping more heated air indoors.

-- Check for leaks on all plumbing and appliances: Ensure there are no leaks in the washing machine, baths, dishwashers, taps, showers among another place.
-The smallest leaks can be the cause for dampness and wood rot.
+- Check for leaks on all plumbing and appliances: Ensure there are no leaks in the washing machine, baths, dishwashers, taps, showers among other places.
+The smallest leaks can be the cause of dampness and wood rot.

 - Electricity surges: Invest in surge protectors to protect your electrical appliance from power surges.